asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 		}
 	}

-	t4.validate({"title" : "", "weight" : 2}, schema) => true
+	tv4.validate({"title" : "", "weight" : 2}, schema) => true
-	t4.validate({"title" : "", "weight" : "2"}, schema) => false
+	tv4.validate({"title" : "", "weight" : "2"}, schema) => false

 ### *items*

-Items define the items in an array.
+Using "items" you can specify the requirements for the items in an array.
 It can be a single schema or an array of schemas.
 The following requires the elements in this array to be a string or an object.

 	{
 		items : [